-Source: 18th Battalion Facebook Group via comment from Daniel Flora.
+Source: 18th Battalion Facebook Group via a comment from Daniel Flora.

 Harry Manford Strahan.
 21 years, 1837 Montcalm, pulmonary tuberculosis.

 The Indianapolis News.
 June 28, 1920.
 Page 12.

 Summary of Service for Private Harry Strahan reg. no. 2448508

 |August 31, 1917||Enlists||Enlists at Windsor, Ontario with the 1st Depot Battalion, Western Ontario Regiment.
 He is a labourer residing at 204 21st Street, Detroit, Michigan.
 He is an American citizen and it is curious why he joined the C.E.F. when the American Armed Forces was fully engaged in the war against Germany at this time.